mvolkmann/blog/src/neovim.md

 To install a custom plugin,
 create a file in the `~/.config/nvim/lua/user/plugins` directory whose name is `{plugin-name}.lua`.
+This file could be placed in the `~/.config/nvim/lua/plugins` directory instead, but that could make it more difficult to update AstroNvim in the future without losing your customizations.

-The contents of this file should be similar to those shown in the "Hop" and "Todo Comments" sections below.
+The contents of the plugin configuation files should be similar to those shown in subsections below.

-For help on a custom plugin, enter `:h {name}-config`.
+For help on a specific custom plugin, enter `:h {name}-config`.

 #### hop.nvim Plugin